 Difference between SEO and PPC Keyword Research

-Whether it is for SEO or PPC, keyword research holds significant value in the success of online marketing.
+Whether it is for SEO or SEM, PPC keyword research holds significant value in the success of online marketing.
 We talked about SEO keyword research being the fundamentals of SEO content optimization.
 Different from SEO, PPC keyword research focuses on discovering the money-words which target the right customers at the right time.